 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-U.S. goods and services trade with Turkey totaled an estimated $25.1 billion in 2020, down $1.7 billion from 2019.
-Exports were $12.8 billion; imports were $12.3 billion.
-The U.S. goods and services trade surplus with Turkey was $454 million, down $1.2 billion from 2019.
-U.S.-Turkish trade in goods reached $21 billion in 2020, a figure that has remained relatively consistent over the past several years.
-The U.S. deficit in trade in goods with Turkey grew from roughly $562 million in 2019 to $1 billion in 2020.
-As of June 2021, the U.S.-Turkey goods trade deficit stood at $2.5 billion.
-In 2020, according to GoT statistics, U.S. goods represented 5.25% of total Turkish imports and the United States was Turkey’s fourth-largest source of imports (behind Russia, Germany, and China).
-An increase in tariffs in 2018 and 2019 on a range of U.S. products may put some U.S. exporters at a disadvantage relative to their European competitors, who share a customs union agreement with Turkey and therefore do not face the same trade barrier.
+In 2021, according to GoT statistics, U.S. goods represented close to 5% of total Turkish imports and the United States was Turkey’s fourth largest source of imports (behind China, Russia, and Germany).
+An increase in tariffs in 2018 and 2019 on a range of U.S. products may put some U.S. exporters at a disadvantage relative to their European competitors, who share a Customs Union agreement with Turkey and therefore do not face the same trade barrier.
 Still, U.S. brands overall continue to enjoy widespread favorability and recognition among Turkish consumers.

 For several decades, the United States and Turkey have enjoyed a strong political and military relationship.
 Both countries partner closely on a range of regional and international concerns.
 A NATO member since 1952, Turkey has supported missions around the world, including Afghanistan, Iraq, the Balkans.
-Notably, Turkey has received approximately four million refugees from Syria, Iraq, Afghanistan, and other countries, making it the world’s largest host for displaced persons.
-In recent years, however, there has been an increase in geopolitical divergences.
-Turkey’s economic and democratic reforms have stalled or regressed which have impacted the commercial sphere.
+Notably, Turkey has received over four million refugees from Syria, Iraq, Afghanistan, and other countries, making it the world’s largest host for refugees.
+In recent years, however, there has been an increase in geopolitical divergences, though the economic relationship has weathered shifts in the overall bilateral relationship.

 U.S. firms, many with the assistance of the U.S. Commercial Service in Turkey (CS Turkey), continue to pursue energy, aerospace, defense, infrastructure, transportation, healthcare, and ICT projects throughout the country.
-Furthermore, often with the assistance of the U.S. Government’s SelectUSA Program, Turkish companies continue to invest in the United States, in part to act as a potential buffer against the weakening Turkish economy.
-In 2019, Turkish Foreign Direct Investment (FDI) stock in the United States totaled $2.4 billion; roughly 40% less than the U.S. FDI stock of $3.4 billion the United States has invested in Turkey that year.
+Furthermore, often with the assistance of the U.S. Government’s SelectUSA Program, Turkish companies continue to invest in the United States, in part to act as a potential buffer against a weakening Turkish economy.
+In 2019, Turkish Foreign Direct Investment (FDI) stock in the United States totaled $2.4 billion; roughly 40% less than the U.S. FDI stock of $3.4 billion invested in Turkey that year.
 According to the Central Bank of Turkey’s balance of payments data, Turkey attracted a total of $5.67 billion of FDI in 2020, down nearly $200 million from 2019 values.
 This figure is the lowest FDI figure for Turkey in the last 16 years.

-To map out the opportunities and to better understand the challenges of doing business in Turkey, U.S. firms, both large and small, are encouraged to contact CS Turkey for market information, updates on regulatory issues, major projects, and business developments.
+To map out the opportunities and better understand the challenges of doing business in Turkey, U.S. firms, both large and small, are encouraged to contact CS Turkey for market information, updates on regulatory issues, major projects, and business developments.
 With offices in Ankara, Istanbul, and Izmir, we encourage business visitors to meet with our multilingual, sectoral-focused business development teams for individualized market consultations.
-For more information, visit the CS Turkey website (https://www.trade.gov/turkey) and the U.S. Embassy in Turkey website (https://tr.usembassy.gov/).
+For more information, visit the CS Turkey website and the U.S. Embassy in Turkey website.